Fuasmattn/openai-api-viz/README.md

 Open [http://localhost:3003](http://localhost:3003) with your browser to see the result.

+> 💡 For autogeneration of state machine typings and visual editing and inspection of machine you can use the [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=statelyai.stately-vscode).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: